Morality in Islam: Women

 Women should be veiled.
-Opinions differ as to whether this means only dressing modestly to at the other extreme covering the entire body from head to foot.
+Opinions differ as to whether this means only dressing modestly or, on the other end of the spectrum, covering the entire body from head to toe, such as hijab and niqab.

 Medicine

 As with many religions, Islam holds that "medicine should promote life" and should not do anything to take it away.

-Abortion is forbidden, except to protect the life of the mother, and sometimes in cases of rape.
+Abortion is forbidden(unless it's before 4th month of pregnancy according to majority), or to protect the life of the mother, and sometimes in cases of rape.